PrestaShop/prestashop-specs/content/1.7/back-office/shipping/carriers/carriers-listing.md

 When clicking on the settings wheel, the following options are displayed:

-1. Add new

-When pressed redirects to the add/edit carrier page see the [specs of the add/edit carrier](./add-edit-carrier.md)

-2. Refresh list
+1. Refresh list

 After clicking on it, the page is reloaded.
 Sorts and searches are kept.

-3. Show SQL query
+2. Show SQL query

 After clicking on it, the SQL query is displayed in a modal.
 The SQL query takes into account filters and sorts that have been done.